Example response header

 "status": "queued",

-"pollUrl": "https://api.thehog.ai/api/operations/op_01HZ9K2QW3RV4M5N6P7Q8R9S0T",
+"pollUrl": "https://developer.thehog.ai/api/operations/op_01HZ9K2QW3RV4M5N6P7Q8R9S0T",

 "meta": {

-"requestId": "3f7a1c2e-88b4-4d0e-a1f5-0c9e2b3d7f4a",
+"requestId": "3f7a1c2e-88b4-4d0e-a1f5-0c9e2b3d7f4a"

 }